- Awareness often frames autism as a problem to disclose, manage, or cure.

 What "Awareness" Actually Communicates

-- You should be aware so you can understand (or accommodate, or cure)
+Awareness campaigns generally communicate: - Autism exists - It's more prevalent than you might think - Autistic people face challenges - You should be aware so you can understand (or accommodate, or cure)

-The framework of awareness positions autism primarily as a problem — something that needs to be disclosed, understood, managed, and in many cases, fixed.
+The framework of awareness positions autism primarily as a problem, something that needs to be disclosed, understood, managed, and in many cases, fixed.
 The most prominent "awareness" organization of the past few decades, Autism Speaks, spent the majority of its early years on research focused on finding a cure, and produced media (including the notorious "Ransom Notes" and "I Am Autism" campaigns) that described autism as something that destroys families and steals children.

 Autistic people largely hate these campaigns.
-Not because awareness is bad, but because the awareness being raised frames autism — and by extension, autistic people — as a burden, a tragedy, a problem to be solved.
+Not because awareness is bad, but because the awareness being raised frames autism, and by extension, autistic people, as a burden, a tragedy, a problem to be solved.

 That framing does real harm.